RekaMocsai/Philosophers/README.md

 In computer science, the dining philosophers problem is an example often used in concurrent algorithm design to illustrate synchronization issues and techniques for resolving them.

 42's Philosophers project is teaching you to work with multipiple threads that share and work on the same memory.
 If a variable is accessed by more than one thread, it will need a mutex to protect it.
-Mutex stand for mutual exclusion in order to avoid a deadlock and data races.
+Mutex stand for mutual exclusion in order to avoid data races.
+Avoiding deadlocks is a key element in making sure all philosophers can eat, and optimizing the program to run smooth and fast is the point of this exercise.

 Mandatory part: